 Reaching More Students

-With the first school year of the program almost over, we’re doubling the Crew Mentor program!
-Two more outstanding alumni have been recruited and hired to lead two new Crews of student mentees.
+With the first school year of the program over, we’re excited to double the Crew Mentors program!
+Three new outstanding alumni have been recruited and hired to lead three new Crews of student mentees, along with veteran Laiba.

 Nelly is a graduate of WHEELS and will support students at CUNY’s Borough of Manhattan Community College (BMCC), where she is a student.